grycap/cloudvamp/README.md

-# CloudVAMP - Cloud Virtual Machine Automatic Memory Packing
+# CloudVAMP - Cloud Virtual Machine Automatic Memory Procurement

 ## ABOUT

 ### What is CloudVAMP?

-CloudVAMP stands for "Cloud Virtual Machine Automatic Memory Packing" and it is an automatic system that enables and manages memory overcommiting in a Cloud on-premises platform based in OpenNebula.
+CloudVAMP stands for "Cloud Virtual Machine Automatic Memory Procurement" and it is an automatic system that enables and manages memory overcommiting in a Cloud on-premises platform based in OpenNebula.

 ### Why CloudVAMP?